jamiemmt/jamiemmt.github.io/home.md

 said unfairness.
 The class will contain a mix of assignments: there will be 3 assignments.
 Each assignment will contain 3 parts: a programming task, several mathematical questions which will require rigorous proofs to answer, and an analysis/writing component.
-Update.

 **This course is open to graduate students with background in machine